Glasgow-AI4BioMed/bioner/model_card_template.md

 ## Performance

-The performance on the test split for the different labels are shown in the table below.
-This shows the individual B- (begin) and I- (inside) token-level labels with IOB2 labelling.
+The span-level performance on the test split for the different labels are shown in the tables below.
+The full performance results are available in the model repo in Markdown format for viewing and JSON format for easier loading.
+These include the performance at token level (with individual B- and I- labels as the token classifier uses IOB2 token labelling).

-{test_report}

-The performance on the training and validation splits are available in the corresponding files in the model repo.
+{test_span_report}

 ## Hyperparameters